Support for Survivors

 Find a Counselor/Life Coach

 Finding a qualified, safe counselor is tough.
 Some counselors are part of the child trafficking system and their job is to keep survivors under control.
 The other issue is that most counselors haven’t been trained in college to deal with ritual abuse clients.
 This topic is considered taboo, fake, or satanic panic nonsense.
-The college level educational system is infiltrated with satanists and pedophiles, and of course you can’t rely on the world of psychology to be spiritually safe.
-According to published research, 92% of psychologists believe that ritual abuse exists and that survivors are telling the truth.
-Ritual abuse is not false memories.
-It is real.
-Don’t let anyone tell you otherwise.
+You can’t rely on the world of psychology to be spiritually safe.

 The vast majority of survivors have DID (Dissociative Identity Disorder).
 For those on Medicaid, your options for counselors who have experience in DID is rare.
-The best you can do is to find a counselor in your network who has experience in trauma/PTSD or pay out of pocket for qualified therapists.
+The best you can do is to find a counselor in your network who has experience in trauma/PTSD.
 I know this answers sucks.
 You can always ask a counselor if they offer a sliding scale payment option.

 We highly recommend EMDR and neurofeedback for survivors.
 You can look to see which counselors in your state offer these services.
 You can go to the following websites for help or refer to your insurance provider’s directory.
 In addition, you can also find a biblical counselor who is much cheaper than state licensed therapists.
 No matter who you choose, always be cautious and check references.
-One of our advocates can also assist you finding a counselor/life coach that understands the abuse.
+We always recommend that you find a counselor who is your same gender.

 Multiple by One (DID counselors)